 What type of homebuyer would Neasden suit?

 The combination of new developments and traditional family properties means that Neasden appeals to a variety of homebuyers.
 From young professionals looking to rent stylish new apartments, to couples looking to upsize with their families, Neasden ticks many boxes.
 The area is on the point of regeneration, offering good value for money for this part of West London, contrasting with areas like Maida Vale and Notting Hill that are often pricing people out.
 Moreover, the convenient transport links benefit the Central London and those who need to be near major roads to travel in and out of the Capital.
-So, as London property buyers, we feel that Neasden is on the cusp of something really exciting and a true up and coming part of London.
+So, as London fast property buyers, we feel that Neasden is on the cusp of something really exciting and a true up and coming part of London.